 blog-2014-05-21_img3

-For grassroots environmental groups using the “TM” is the easiest way to proceed until your organization is more mature.
+Using the “TM” is the easiest way to proceed until your organization can go through the registration process.

-It is a good idea to keep a record of when you first associated the TM with your product or service.
+It is a good idea to keep a record of when you first associated the TM with your product or service as this designated when you used your product in the pursuit of business.
 You will need this information if you apply eventually for the Circle-R registration.
 Also, you will need this if you ever have to go to court to defend your use of the trademark.

 The Copyright: